Search QuantityWare

 Answers to common questions regarding general SAP QCI Configurations (SAP Material Master, HPM, TSW …)

-How can I find out if a conversion group is a SAP QCI or MQCI conversion group?
+How can I find out if a conversion group is a SAP QCI or an MQCI conversion group?

 Column QCI displays either “SAP” for SAP QCI conversion groups or “QTYW” for MQCI conversion groups.